microsoft/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.md

 ## Universal Render Pipeline support

 The MRTK contains an upgrade path to allow developers to utilize Unity's Universal Render Pipeline (URP) with MRTK shaders.
-Tested in Unity 2019.4.13f1 and Universal RP 7.3.1 package.
 For instructions on getting started with the URP, see [this page](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@7.3/manual/index.html).
+Please note that the upgrade path also works for the Lightweight Render Pipeline, which is the former name for what is now the Universal Render Pipeline.

-To perform the MRTK upgrade, select: **Mixed Reality Toolkit -> Utilities -> Upgrade MRTK Standard Shader for Universal Render Pipeline**
+To perform the MRTK upgrade, select: **Mixed Reality Toolkit -> Utilities -> Upgrade MRTK Standard Shader for Universal Render Pipeline**.

+*Tested:*
+- Universal Render Pipeline: Unity 2019.4.13f1 + URP v7.3.1
+- Lightweight Render Pipeline: Unity 2018.4.28f1 + LWRP v4.10.0

 ![urp upgrade](../Documentation/Images/MRTKStandardShader/MRTK_URPUpgrade.jpg)